bensalcie/Bongodoo/README.md

 # Bongodoo
 Bongodoo is a memory game that revolutionizes the way young people think, recall events,sessions and people.
 It tackles aspects of leadership and the impact of leaders  to young poeople towards their success.
-It covers the wider scope of understanding and visualizing various leadersof impact to them by making them recall leaders, objects and instances around their geographic locations.
+It covers the wider scope of understanding and visualizing leadership impact to them by making them recall people, objects and instances around their geographic surroundings.